CMSgov/CMMI-shadow-bundles/CMMI-Bundles-checklist.md

 **Results**

 - gitleaks was ran and no secrets were found.
-- a manual check of commit history was checked and no obscene or sensitive flags were found.
+- A manual check of commit history was checked and no obscene or sensitive flags were found.